Yes, CDC exposure guidelines are the same for the unboosted and unvaccinated

 THE ANSWER

 Yes, if you’ve been exposed to COVID-19, CDC rules are the same if you're unvaccinated or you haven't received your booster.
-Six months have to pass before you can get a booster for Pfizer and Moderna, and two months for Johnson & Johnson.
+Five months have to pass before you can get a booster for Pfizer, six months for Moderna, and two months for Johnson & Johnson.

 WHAT WE FOUND